venusweb3/venus/README.md

 - 🤖Decentralized Intelligent Tasks

-Leverage the high performance and low-cost features of the XION blockchain to ensure secure and efficient task execution.
+Leverage the high performance and low-cost features of the Ancient8 blockchain to ensure secure and efficient task execution.

 - 🔐Trusted Execution Environment